-This board provides the SCSI controller functionality for the internal RAID disks.
+A K2 Media Client must provide RAID controller functionality for the internal RAID disks.
 On internal storage models, both system and media data require this RAID controller functionality, as both are stored on the internal RAID disks.
 On external storage models, only the system data requires RAID controller functionality, as the media is stored on the K2 Storage System or on direct-connect RAID storage.
-The SCSI controller adapter plugs into one of the standard PCI slots on the motherboard.
+Therefore, RAID controller adapter configuration varies, as follows: